brandtdaniels/xcodegen-bitrise/README.md

 # XcodeGen

-This step runs XcodeGen to generate a project.
+This Bitrise step runs XcodeGen to generate a project.

 ## How to use this Step